pmoitaly/Gdci---Gimp-for-Delphi-Components-Icons/README.md

 BMP and PNG variants are generated for each size.

 ## Future plan
-- option to export .rc in one file
 - option to export in jpg format
 - export only the current icon
 - and more.